 On paper, the storyline for Sadist sounds fairly straightforward, but van Bell's execution definitely is not.
 Trippy music, psychedelic opening credits, and regular interjections of stock footage and free-associative cutaways worthy of Nicolas Roeg make this a constantly disorienting experience, more pop-art mash up than horror film.
 He does include some of the requisite commercial elements like some topless nudity and occasional splashes of blood, but the execution is going to sit far better with art house devotees than anyone looking for a Hammer-inspired vampire romp.

-Incredibly, things get even nuttier with the DVD's companion feature, Forbidden Paris, van Bell's debut feature two years earlier.
+Incredibly, things get even nuttier with the film's companion feature on the 2010 DVD set, Forbidden Paris, van Bell's debut feature two years earlier.
 This late entry in the mondo craze is one of the most berserk offerings from this often reviled subgenre, with van Bell distressingly claiming that everything in it is real.
 Once again the colorful, negative-processed opening credits indicate you're in for something special, and soon the standard mondo structure of a narrator unveiling various eccentric practices in a known metropolish gets turned into something bordering on utterly maniacal.
 A fakir and his followers jab needles and small blades through various soft areas of their bodies, a group marriage finds all the men and women swapping vows and sloppy kisses with each other, a horse slaughterhouse gets detailed a little too much for comfort, and most horrifically, we get to see a taxidermist specializing in pet preservation tackling his latest project, a cute doggie whose road to immortality is preserved for ten excruciating minutes before its owner sees the finished product and lets out a bark of approval.
 Ah, and then there's the sequence in which we meet a bunch of Nazi-obsessed fetishists led by an aging Hitler lookalike who induct new members by stripping them and painting their bodies with a yellow Star of David before marching proudly down the Champs-Élysées.
 A quick look at a real-life Parisian vampire will also look suspiciously familiar to anyone who's seen the first feature, too.
 Though stylistically more restrained then Sadist, this more than equals it in terms of sheer nerve and shock value.

 Mondo Macabro continues its unsurpassed track record with absolutely stunning, mint quality HD-sourced transfers of both features that look remarkably fresh and vivid even on large displays.
 The 1.66:1 framing looks perfect, and the optional English subtitles are well-written and appear to be accurate.
 As usual the disc provides plenty of bonus material for context because, frankly, a lot of viewers would just be baffled otherwise.
 The director provides intros to both features, explaining how they began as commercial projects which morphed to conform to his own artistic sensibilities.
 His defense of the "realism" of Forbidden Paris basically argues that the actors really did these things on camera, thus making it "genuine," but apart from the two scenes involving animal carcasses, that still qualifies it as staged in most people's book.
-Also included is a longer documentary about van Bell with various film festival programmers, critics, and co-workers offering an appraisal of this unique director whose body of work is ripe for rediscovery.
+Also included is a longer documentary about van Bell (30m14s) with various film festival programmers, critics, and co-workers offering an appraisal of this unique director whose body of work is ripe for rediscovery.
 Here's hoping some of his ten other unavailable films make it out of the gate somewhere down the line.
 Also included are well-written production notes on disc one and, of course, the obligatory Mondo Macabro promo reel.
 Highly recommended for anyone with an adventurous streak, this is a DVD release unlike any other.